Danny-flash/git-version-control/README.md

 I just changed a file on this cloned project. git status shows all the file that have beem created, modified or deleted that haven't been saved in the commit yet.

 git add . is the add all the new untracked files or folders

+2. git branch
+git checkout -b name of the branch

+git checkout is to switch btw branches

+# demo
+open index.html blah blah blah.